 - Keep it simple: when in doubt, avoid the more complicated or complex option.
 Trust that properly-trained and well-intentioned people want to make good decisions, and to use data appropriately in the service of informed decisions.

-IData is expert in data governance and integration.
+IData is expert in data governance, data intelligence and integration.
 Feel free to if interested in getting assistance.
 The Data Cookbook is the leading data governance solution for higher education institutions.
 Feel free to if you would like to discuss how the Data Cookbook can assist your institution.

 (image credit StockSnap_NY963ZH6T2_DGHelping_BP #1027)